 Are you having trouble paying off your student loans?
 Depending on the type of loans and how old they are, you have choices.

 Collection agencies can be—and often are—overly aggressive in their pursuit of payment.
 While it’s never a good idea to simply ignore or avoid them if you owe the debt they claim, you don’t have to put up with harassment tactics.
 You have rights and options

-A consumer proposal is a formal, legally binding process you make with your creditors to pay back a percentage of what is owed to them or extend the time you have to pay off the debts, or both.
-It protects you from creditors’ harassing phone calls, garnishments, and legal threats.Learn more about consumer proposalsarrow_forward
+A consumer proposal is a formal process you make with your creditors to pay back a percentage of what is owed to them or extend the time you have to pay off the debts, or both.
+It protects you from creditors’ harassing phone calls, garnishments, and legal threat.
+A Proposal can only be made by a Licensed Insolvency Trustee.
+It is designed with your financial situation in mind including the payment schedule, which is based on your income, living expenses, and family responsibilities and circumstances.Learn more about consumer proposals in Ottawaarrow_forward

-If you’re stressed by cash flow problems, creditors calling, or the inability to meet your debt obligations, the credit counselling professionals at Doyle Salewski can help…Find out how we can helparrow_forward
+If you’re stressed by cash flow problems, creditors calling, or the inability to meet your debt obligations, the credit counselling professionals at Doyle Salewski can help…Find out how our Ottawa credit counsellors can helparrow_forward

 A proposal can be refused, but if it’s reasonable, your creditors are likely to accept it.
 If a majority of your creditors feel that your consumer proposal is not reasonable, they may reject it...

 In a proposal, creditors file a proof of claim with the trustee.
 The trustee then validates and accepts the claims, with each dollar of debt representing one vote....